 Rick is a long-time Stratford resident who began his musical career at the age of five on classical violin and the ukelele.
 Rick is a Guitarist, Bassist, Audio Engineer, Music Programmer, Music Producer, Photographer, Cat Lover and Hat Lover.
 Rick returns to the Stratford Garlic Festival after many years of participation.
 He performs his smooth jazz, folk and soft rock at weddings, corporate events, private parties, restaurants and house concerts.

-Or you can hear him perform with Singer/Songwriter Ali Matthews with whom he has performed for twenty years.
-Rick not only performs at the Garlic Festival, but is also our Audio Engineer along with fellow audio man Gary Halliwell.
-Our sincere thanks to Rick for his ongoing support of all Kiwanis ventures and projects.
+Rick has performed in many fine establishments such as Revival House, Maelstrom Winery, and Hughson Hall.
+He not only performs each year for us at the Kiwanis Garlic Festival, but he is also our Audio Engineer.
+Our sincerest thanks to Rick for his ongoing support of our Kiwanis ventures and projects.

 Chef Kris Schlotzhauer, a Stratford native, and his partner, Pastry Chef Suzy Schlotzhauer, from Calgary, Alberta, got together while working together in Calgary.
 They travelled across Canada before settling in Toronto, Ontario, where they worked in some of that city’s finest restaurants.
 They eventually moved back to Stratford to raise their young family and to follow their dream of opening their own restaurant.
 AO PASTA (so named after their two children, Axel and Olive) opened in June/2018, and Chefs Kris and Suzy are loving sharing their dream with their clientele that keep coming back again and again.